 Not surprisingly, there are many types of probiotic bacteria that can help fight against candida strains.
 Here are some highlights of these strains and what they do to fight candida overgrowth.

-- Lactobacillus acidophilus given with lactobacillus rhamnosus and lactoferrin helps to greatly reduce yeast infection recurrence.
+- Lactobacillus acidophilus given with Lactobacillus rhamnosus and lactoferrin helps to greatly reduce yeast infection recurrence.

-- Lactobacillus rhamnosus + lactoferrin: this combination of probiotics with lactobacillus acidophilus and lactoferrin dramatically reduced recurrence of vaginal yeast infections after 6 months of treatment compared to placebo.
+- Lactobacillus rhamnosus + lactoferrin: this combination of probiotics with lactobacillus acidophilus and lactoferrin dramatically reduced the recurrence of vaginal yeast infections after 6 months of treatment compared to placebo.

 - Lactobacillus reuteri reduces the growth of Candida albicans in early research.

 - Lactobacillus plantarum decreases candida biofilm and also helps prevent the recurrence of yeast infections.

 - Lactobacillus paracasei reduces Candida growth as much as fluconazole and has immune-enhancing effects and postbiotic effects.

 - Bifidobacterium lactis: good for reducing oral candida growth and gastrointestinal candida in early research.

 - Bacillus subtilis preliminary research shows a reduction in oral yeast or thrush growth, reduces yeast biofilms, and makes postbiotics that reduce candida growth.